hollyschinsky/spotify-browser/module10.md

 title: Module 10&#58; Next Steps
 ---

-### Next Steps
+## Next Steps
 Now that you've got a basic app up and running you may be looking for additional information on where to proceed.
+This module is meant to share some useful resources for taking your app development process to the next level.

 ### Testing, Profiling
 You'll want to find tools for helping you test and debug your apps.
 You should also look at using a tool to measure performance metrics.
 Here are some